 - Find out about antique shows in your area.
 You can ask around at local antique shops and flea markets if you don't already know about nearby events.

 - Check into whether the show will offer free professional appraisals.
 You can look online or contact the organizers of the show.
-Some notable show that provide this service include the Central Massachusetts Antique Show, The Original Miami Beach Antique Show, New York's Pier Antique Show, and California's Pleasanton Antiques & Collectibles Faire.
+Some notable show that provide this service include The Original Miami Beach Antique Show, and Indiana's Suburban Indy Shows.

 - Bring your item to the show.
 Remember your notebook to record any information you learn during this verbal appraisal.